The 10 Best Picnic Baskets, According to Thousands of Reviews

 "We wanted a picnic basket but we love going hiking so a basket wasn't practical.
 We saw they made picnic basket backpacks & it was perfect because we can just put it on & go an it doesn't [weigh] you down," one reviewer wrote.

-Best Picnic Basket on Wheels: Picnic at Asoct Insulated Picnic Cooler on Wheels
+Best Picnic Basket on Wheels: Picnic at Ascot Original Insulated Picnic Cooler with Service for 4 on Wheels

 Picnic at Ascot's Insulated Picnic Cooler on Wheels is a classic design on a portable frame.
 The insulated tote can keep your picnic foods cool; the extendable telescoping handle means you can pull the tote along with you to your picnic spot.

-Buy it: Picnic at Ascot Insulated Picnic Cooler on Wheels, $139; Amazon
+Buy it: Picnic at Ascot Insulated Picnic Cooler With Service for 4 on Wheels, $96; Amazon

-Best Picnic Basket for Two: Mark & Graham Champion Picnic Basket
+Best Picnic Basket for Two: Mark & Graham Promenade Picnic Tote

-The basket, which can be monogrammed if you're giving this as a gift, has a good serve set for two people, with porcelain plates, stainless steel utensils, cotton napkins, wine glasses, and a waiter-style corkscrew.
-And while it's still got everything you need, it won't take up a lot of space in your closet.
+The tote, which can be monogrammed if you're giving this as a gift, won't take up a lot of space in your closet because the canvas can be rolled down when not in use.
+The leatherette handles are reinforced so you don't have to worry about ripping the bag after a heavy load.
 You might even want to keep it out so you can quickly grab it for an impromptu dinner on the lawn or at the park.

-Buy it: Mark & Graham Champion Picnic Basket, $120; Mark & Graham
+Buy it: Mark & Graham Promenade Picnic Tote, $59; Mark & Graham